 According to the Cat Fanciers Association (CFA) there are as many as 75 Maine Coon colors to choose from, so potential buyers are definitely not limited in options.
 Instead, buyers are overly spoilt for choice when buying a Maine Coon cat!

 Due to the vast number of color variants and patterns, breed specialists have divided the 75 color choices into various color class groups, which helps to simplify the Maine Coon breeds color classifications.

 The table below summarises the 8 key Maine Coon color classes.
 Click to view details:

 According to the Cat Fanciers Association (CFA) there is a further category of Maine Coon cat colors known as the ‘OMCCC’ (Other Maine Coon Cat Colors’).
 This category strictly specifies that Maine Coon colors such as chocolate and lavender are not included within the official Maine Coon color classifications.

 If you are looking to buy a Maine Coon cat, readers in the United States might find my article on CFA and TICA registered Maine Coon breeders, by US state of interest.

 Maine Coon Color Variations

 With so many Maine Coon colors and patterns to choose from, buying a Maine Coon cat can become a baffling process.
-Therefore, to make life easier on potential buyers, and breed fanatics, I have listed each color class, and a short description as to how to recognise it below.
+Therefore, to make life easier on potential buyers, and breed fanatics, I have listed each color class and a short description as to how to recognize it below.